Last Updated on May 16, 2022 by Anne-Marie

 - Use a vegan bacon substitute like tempeh bacon.

-- Instead of cream or cow's milk, vegetarian milks like unsweetened soy, rice, coconut, or almond milk will work out nicely.
+- Instead of cream or cow’s milk, use unsweetened soy, rice, coconut, or almond milk.

 - To thicken the soup recipe, add cornstarch as directed.
 Then add 1/4 to 1/2 cup nutritional yeast.